superelitist/OnlineEventsRedux/readme.md

 REQUIREMENTS
 -----------------------

-* GTA V 		v1.0.1032.1
+* GTA V 		v1.0.1180.2
-* Script Hook V	v1.0.1032.1		http://www.dev-c.com/gtav/scripthookv/
+* Script Hook V	v1.0.1180.2		http://www.dev-c.com/gtav/scripthookv/

 <a name="INSTALLATION"></a>

 INSTALLATION
 -----------------------

-Place OnlineEvents.asi and OnlineEvents.ini in the same folder as ScriptHookV.dll.
+Place OnlineEventsRedux.asi and OnlineEventsRedux.ini in the same folder as ScriptHookV.dll.

 <a name="CONFIGURATION"></a>